deepgram/oss-repo-template/GITHUB_WORKFLOW.md

 ## 1. Fork in the Cloud

-1. Visit the repo in which would like to contribute to
+1. Visit the repo in which you would like to contribute to
 2. Click `Fork` button (top right) to establish a cloud-based fork.

 ## 2. Clone Fork to Local Storage